 You can use a wildcard in your MX record to have all sub-domains of your domain work for inbound processing.

-Inbound domains are managed at the server level in Postmark, Mandrill has inbound domains specified account wide.
+Inbound domains are managed at the Stream level in Postmark, Mandrill has inbound domains specified account wide.

 There is not an option to set up routes for Postmark inbound processing.

 Images are not separated from other attachments when processing email with Postmark.

 Each server you create in Postmark will come with a unique inbound email address (ex. email@example.com) that you can use to receive emails inbound at your webhook URL without needing to set up an MX record.
 If you want to use inbound domain forwarding, an MX record is required.

 Postmark requires that you enable SMTP (if not enabled already) on your Postmark server to use inbound processing.

 When an inbound webhook URL returns a non-200 code, Postmark schedule the JSON POST for a retry.
 A total of 10 retries will be made, with growing intervals from 1 minute to 6 hours.
 If all of the retries have failed, your Inbound activity page will show the message as Inbound Error.

 Mandrill batches events for each webhook URL and POSTs approximately every minute, Postmark sends POSTs immediately in the order the messages are received.

 Postmark’s inbound message size limit including attachments is 35 MB, whereas Mandrill’s is 25 MB.